-I consider this ice cream to be as much as a staple as Homemade Vanilla, but it is inherently a summertime flavor to me.
+I consider this ice cream to be as much a staple as Homemade Vanilla, but it is inherently a summertime flavor to me.
 Similar to the previous flavor Peaches & Homemade Vanilla, the ice cream blended with ripe strawberries just didn't have enough strawberry chunks to make me forget about Homemade Vanilla sitting in its very own container.

 8. Blue Bell Moo-llennium Crunch